 Nagarkot View Tower Hike: The most popular place to soak up those Nagarkot Views is from the view tower.
 The tower sits on the ridge at 2,164 meters and has incredible 360-degree views of mountains, including on a good day a Mount Everest view.
+(If you want to get closer to Mount Everest read this great guide about Hiking to Everest Base Camp).
 Thankfully the tower survived the 2015 earthquake unlike a lot of the hotels in the area.
 From the village, the hike is about an hour’s walk south.
 If you don’t fancy an early morning walk to witness a Nagarkot sunrise you can always hire a taxi through your hotel.
 At the time of writing the cost was Rs 1200.

 Nature Trail Hike: We loved this easy hike.
 We did it on our first day in Nagarkot and it was a perfect introduction to hiking in Nepal.
 As the trail is a loop there is no need to hire a guide for this hike.
 It takes around two to three hours and you will pass through terraced hills, fields of mustard flowers and forests.
 When we were there we hardly met anyone on the trail.
 The only people we did meet were the Tamang and Gurung locals who are so friendly (just like all the Nepalese).
 They would stop and have a quick chat with us before carrying on with their brisk walks.
 Remember to take water with you as there is nowhere to buy until you reach the village.
 When we did this walk we both ended up with two pocketfuls of litter that we picked up on the way.
 Do your good deed of the day and take a bag with you to collect any litter you come across

 Nagarkot Rock Climbing